szoftveres/RF_instruments/siggen/README.md

  8 "end"
 ```

-AM modulated 25 MHz beacon - the AM frequency is primarily the function of how quickly the CPU is able to process the program line and send SPI commands to the programmable attenuator.
+Periodic, 300 Hz AM modulated 25 MHz Shortwave beacon - the AM frequency is primarily the function of how quickly the CPU is able to process the program line and send SPI commands to the programmable attenuator.
 ```
-> list
- 0 "freq = 25000"
+ 0 "freq = 25000; echooff"
- 1 "rfon"
+ 1 "rfon; c = 300"
- 2 "level=0; level=-20; goto 2"
+ 2 "level=0; c -= 1; level=-20; if c \"goto 2\""
+ 3 "rfoff; sleep 4000"
+ 4 "goto 1"
 ```

 Self-modifying program.
 After completion, line #5 will be overwritten.
 ```
-> list
  0 "rfoff"
  1 "freq = 900000"
  2 "rfon; sleep 200; rfoff"